 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Standard Articulation agreements (year 2 entry maximum for UG and 50% of taught credit for PGT).
 Students who have successfully completed a programme/part of a programme at one education partner may be eligible to utilise the credit to enter an approved Cardiff University programme at an advanced stage.
-Low Approval/Renewal : International Partnerships in the International Office Operational Management: Schools/Colleges Cost associated with conducting site visits to establish and renew partnership arrangements.
-Arrangements with multiple partners with small numbers increases the administrative burden in schools and tracking student progress becomes difficult to reliably assess the success of the arrangement.
-Entering into agreements with fewer partner but with more programmes to offset the cost.
-Entering into agreements with fewer partners but with more programmes to build viable pipeline of students where the curriculum is known and can assure successful student progression.
+Low Approval/Renewal: International Partnerships Team Operational Management: International Partnerships Team / Schools/Colleges Arrangements with multiple partners with small numbers increases the administrative burden in Schools / Colleges.
+No automatic process in place in SIMS to track students entering from a partner.
+Manual processes used by staff in Schools to track progress and outcomes of students entering via articulation agreements.
+Entering into agreements with fewer partner but with more programmes, where possible to do so.
+Entering into agreements with fewer partners but with more programmes to build viable pipeline of students where the curriculum is known and can assure successful student progression where possible, bearing in mind that certain partner institutions by nature will only work well for certain subject areas.
+Discussions with International Partnerships Team on current market dynamics, economic conditions, student decision making behaviour etc. System development within SIMS to make tracking of students entering via articulation agreements simpler.
 Academic standards.
 Deficiency in curriculum mapping: If this is not done with sufficient due diligence, student can lack critical knowledge, skills and experience in future year of study.
 Schools putting on bespoke modules to remedy the deficiency whilst the student is at Cardiff.
 The student is not on an approved Cardiff University programme but a bespoke programme set up for individual students.
-Academic standards Curriculum must be mapped to show how students meet the learning outcomes of approved Cardiff University programmes.
-If students are required to study a modified version of the approved Cardiff University programme, this will be considered a new programme and will need full approval as outlined in the programme approval procedure.
+Academic standards Curriculum must be mapped to show how students meet the programme-level learning outcomes of approved Cardiff University programmes.
+If students are required to study a modified version of the approved Cardiff University programme, a review will need to be undertaken to ascertain the level of change and the associated risk of implementing the change.
+Where possible, the change should be managed by a Board of Studies or through the changes over the threshold process.
 Equity of decision making: Applicants via progression agreements must be subject to the same/similar entry requirements to those applying via direct entry All staff involved in the Admissions process must receive the necessary training and support to ensure that an efficient, professional, and competent service is provided to applicants.
 Training will address legal and external constraints, including equality and diversity legislation.